Score Yourself Build Your Plan Read State of AINew The System Start Here

 Is this benchmark biased?

 Yes, in the same way every benchmark is biased — by the prompt set chosen, the rubric used, the lane declared, and the scorers selected.
 We name the bias explicitly.
-The lane is masculine-heart Protestantism (Eldredge, Dangerous Men United, Identity Exchange / Winship).
-The four bright lines are prosperity gospel, passivity-as-faith, shame motivation, and hyper-independence.
+The lane is the 10X Life Plan theological lane — orthodox Protestant, with four bright lines we will not cross: prosperity gospel as truth, passivity-as-faith, shame-based motivation, hyper-independence as virtue.
 Christians outside this lane will reasonably grade some answers differently.
 The data is open.
 Fork the rubric and run your own benchmark with the same prompts.

 Let's get to work.